DIGIfusion/enchanted-surrogates/docs/index.md

 # Enchanted surrogates

-A framework for creating databases for surrogate models of complex physics codes.{: .fs-6 .fw-300 }
+A framework for creating databases for surrogate models of complex physics codes.
+{: .fs-6 .fw-300 }

 [View it on GitHub](https://github.com/DIGIfusion/enchanted-surrogates){: .btn .fs-5 .mb-4 .mb-md-0 }